zabkwak/reacting-squirrel/README.md

 - Text component as separate module.
 - res directory out of app directory to use texts in the server side.
 - Redirect on layout change.
-- Option to change location of source styles.
-- Creating directories with components.

 ### Deprecated
 [https://trello.com/b/FepP7DPC/reacting-squirrel](https://trello.com/b/FepP7DPC/reacting-squirrel)